Connecting People with the Power of Education since 1966

 Since DMACC's founding in 1966, the courses, locations, technologies and facilities have all changed, yet DMACC has remained true to its founding purpose: maintaining relationships that continue to help connect students of all ages, backgrounds, interests and abilities with the life-improving power of education.

-Click a decade below to see DMACC's history during that time period.
+Click a decade below to see the DMACC history during that time period.